Theoretical and Empirical Advances in Forest Pruning: From sub-forest to tree

 Pruning a decision forest of a few hundred trees down to, say, a few tens, is a step in the right direction towards making decision forest interpretable, as it dramatically reduces the number of feature splits (logic rules) that would occur in a tree that merges the selected trees.
 In addition, if the number of selected trees is small enough, such a merged tree could be interpretable, as opposed to the initial, uninterpretable decision forest.
 Even though reducing the entire ensemble to just one (merged) base learner of manageable complexity is essential to obtaining interpretability, to our knowledge this has not been pursued in the ensemble-pruning literature before.
 We conjecture the reason for this is that the emphasis has traditionally been skewed towards accuracy rather than interpretability.

-Note that the weighted sum of the images of each tree in a collection is itself a tree, allowing us to merge several trees into one this way.
+Note that there exists a one-to-one correspondence between the weighted sum of the predictions of each tree in a collection and those of a single, deeper tree, allowing us to merge several trees into one this way.
 Thus, as long as the resulting tree is not too large, we will have an interpretable tree that retains all the advantages of the sub-forest.
-In Appendix \ref{ap:treeTop} we show our process to combine the selected trees into one, which closely follows the method in \cite{Quinlan1998}.
+In Appendix \ref{ap:treeTop} we show our process to combine the selected trees into one, as in \citet{Quinlan1998}.

-Does this resulting tree offer any advantage over a well-established method like tree pruning?
-The answer is affirmative, and next we explain why.
 The out-of-sample performance of a pruned tree will tend to be worse than that of a pruned forest, as the pruned forest, even if it may look like a tree, is in fact a (small) forest.
 On the other hand, it is true that the pruned forest will usually be more complex than the pruned tree, as it combines a few trees from the original forest (which is precisely what gives it the accuracy advantage over the pruned tree).
 However, if (local) complexity is kept below a certain subjective threshold then only the gain in accuracy is of consequence.

 As an illustration, we revisit the Diamonds dataset.
 On this occasion, we compare the first tree in the forest induction process, fitted via CART (pruned by way of early stopping), which had access to all features, versus the reduced ensemble obtained by BSF (merging two trees, each having access only to a random subset of the features).
 Figure \ref{fig:PrunedTreevsPrunedForest} shows that the out-of-sample accuracy of a BSF-pruned forest of just 2 trees tends to be substantially higher than that of a traditional pruned tree (-34.2\% in MSPE on average, p-value $<10^{-16}$) as well as that of the starting full forest of 200 trees.